 Henry Carrier senior (1779-1852), his wife and children

-In February 1802 Henry married Elizabeth Smith, a daughter of joiner Jervas and Elizabeth (nee Chevin) and the sister of Dorothy Smith.
+On February 10th, 1802 Henry married Elizabeth Smith, a daughter of joiner Jervas and Elizabeth (nee Chevin) and the sister of Dorothy Smith.
 The latter had married baker and victualler John Hives in 1801 and their son, Thomas Hives, was to be the landlord at the Rutland Arms Hotel.

 Henry and Elizabeth Carrier had at least seven children.